How to set up WordPress Contact Form 7

 Inside this menu, you can create new contact forms for different parts of your website and edit the existing ones via the Edit option:

-Let's review each and every field.
+Let's review each and every conditional field.

 From: The server will be using this email address to send you contact form emails.
 It should be a valid existing email address.